 Article written by Linda, mum of 2.

-Do you have a favourite outdoor place to go with the kids in Louth?
-Tell us about it in the comments below.
+Have your say!
+Do you have any favourite outdoor places in Louth to go with the kids?
+Tell us in the comments below.